 Lions head is a popular spiral hike on Table Mountains sister peak and summits at 669m above sea Level.
 Lions Head is surrounded by uninterrupted views throughout the hike.
+It is important to not that this route does not summit on Table Mountain.

 Lions Head is a great alternate hike to a Table Mountain summit and is still part of the Table Mountain national Park.
 It is a shorter hike and you don’t have to work as hard to get to the top, but this is by no means an easy hike and a relatively good fitness level is required.